psiie/Offnetter/readme.md

 `node crossReferenceLinks.js` can be done at the same time as `node processImages`.

 `node processImages.js` can be done at the same time as `node creatIndex.js`

+Do note however, that some tasks are internet hungry and others and cpu hungry.
+If you multitask two at the same time, they may fight for resources.

+## Todo
+  * Add timeout for when a 'too fast' statuscode appears.
+  * processImages.js output seems to stick.
+Need to debounce debug output.